myrestop/myflow-user-guide/README.md

 > The keyword can be at the front, or the post (but need a whitespace to separate).
 In RunFlow, we have a feature that is `special keyword`, when a keyword starts with symbol not letter or digit, we mark it as a `special keyword`, and if the `special keyword` worked at the post case, you don't need a whitespace to separate they.

-> The keyword `*` mean this function don't need a keyword to trigger, it will always trigger whatever the user input.
+> The keyword `*` mean this function don't need a keyword to trigger, it will always trigger whatever you input.

 > If you haven't installed it yet, you can download and install it from [here](https://myrest.top/myflow).